-Then you may be suffering from social phobia or some sort of strong social anxiety
+Then you may have social phobia or some strong social anxiety.

 Social phobia is the most common form of anxiety disorder, along with panic-type and agoraphobia.
 Social phobia often arises in adolescence.
-Characteristic of social phobia include the exaggerated and inappropriate fear of negative evaluation, an over-reluctant fear of being judged, criticized or rejected, negatively conspicuous, somehow embarrassing and unintentionally in the spotlight.
+Characteristics of social phobia include the exaggerated and inappropriate fear of negative evaluation, an over-reluctant fear of being judged, criticized or rejected, negatively conspicuous, somehow embarrassing, and unintentionally in the spotlight.

-The self-perception of people suffering from social phobia is usually heavily distorted.
+The self-perception of people who have social phobia is usually heavily distorted.
 Their supposedly bad mistakes are often not noticeable to others.
-Also, their oversized fear is usually not recognizable for the outer environment.
+Also, their oversized fear is generally not recognizable for the outer environment.

 Social phobia is not synonymous with shyness.
-Those affected need not be overly restrained in their environment – while they may be under stress internally.
-Anxiety disorder is so pronounced in bad cases that it makes a normal togetherness impossible and leads to loneliness and complete withdrawal.
+Those affected need not be overly restrained in the environment – while under stress internally.
+Anxiety disorder makes a healthy togetherness often impossible and leads to loneliness and complete withdrawal.
 Social phobia is often associated with other mental health problems, such as depression.
 Both diseases can be mutually reinforcing.